In this documentation we will describe what the App Distribution is, what it does and also what it doesn’t do!

 Distribution is a rules engine for the distribution of hotel products.
 The main rules that this solution offers are grouped into:

 The main potential of Distribution lies in the versatility when it comes to defining complex rules to define the sales price.
 The different rules are calculated to obtain a percentage to be applied to the purchase price: it is not possible to define a fixed amount (fee).
-Rules can be defined to set both positive and negative percentages, but Distribution will never sell below the purchase price.
+Rules can be defined to set both positive and negative percentages.
+By default, Distribution-X will never sell below the purchase price.
+To change it, you can activate the rule Negative Business Rules

 By default Distribution works in such a way that everything is open for sale, so it offers a mechanism to define what we do not want to sell (based on different characteristics of the sale).
 Thus, the sale of everything that comes from the supplier is allowed and if there is no explicit rule, no element will be blocked.

 Rules with additional functionality

 Apart from the main functions to establish the sale price or close sales (blacklist), Distribution also offers a set of rules such as filters, modifiers and currency exchanges to adapt the sale to certain needs not directly linked to the sale price but to characteristics of the sale itself.
 Examples would be applying filters on the type of rate, the type of cancellation policies, etc…

 One aspect to keep in mind is that Distribution only modifies the price of the product and the price of the cancellation policies, but it does not modify the rest of the product’s characteristics: rooms, cancellation policies conditions, rates, etc. are not changed.

 Distribution: not a stand-alone product

 Distribution is not a stand-alone product, it’s a module within the TravelgateX ecosystem and to be able to operate it, it is necessary to use other products as per below: